SilkRose/Pony/stories/scrap-story/scrap-story.md

 Fluttershy left and Oxide got up and waited for her at the front door.

 A minute later, Fluttershy returned with the metal cages.
 Oxide took them in her magic and said, "Goodbye, Fluttershy.
-Thank you for the metal."
+Thank you for the metal.
+And the tea!"

 "Goodbye, you're welcome!"